truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 You must go to the **Credentials > Local User** screen and [create the admin account]({{< relref "ManageLocalUsersSCALE.md" >}}) immediately after you enter the UI.
 {{< /hint >}}

-If you selected the option to create a new user when you log into the web UI the first time, the **Set new root account password** sign in splash screen opens after you enter the system IP address into a browser search bar.
+If you selected the option to create a new user when you log into the web UI the first time, the **Set new root account password** sign-in splash screen opens after you enter the system IP address into a browser search bar.

 ![CreateAdminAccountAtFirstTimeLogin](/images/SCALE/22.12/CreateAdminAccountAtFirstTimeLogin.png "Set New Root Account Password Sign In Screen")